ambirdsall/teeny_server/README.md

 When I do any small-scale front-end work without the benefit of some framework's prewritten server, it's handy to be able to run a little non-caching server that pops your current directory onto localhost.
+You don't need to use a wicked large framework just for its server, and you avoid annoying cross-origin errors.
 This is a short ruby script to do exactly that.
 Just run `serve` from the command line in your project directory, and you'll be up and running.
 To stop the server, send it an interrupt signal with control-c.

 The default server is at port 1234, because typing that into a URL bar is really easy on the fingers, but if you provide a different port as an argument to the